ENaveen98/Applied-Statistics/README.md

 * Comparing Bayesian and Frequentist Inferences for Mean
 * Bayesian Inference for Difference Between Means
 * Bayesian Inference for Simple Linear Regression

+Following are some of the highlighting points for reference between Bayesian and Frequentist.

+### Bayesian
+1) use of probabilities for both hypotheses and data.
+2) depends on the prior and likelihood of observed data.
+3) maybe computationally intensive due to integration over many parameters.

+### Frequentist
+1) never uses or gives the probability of a hypothesis.
+2) depends on the likelihood for both observed and unobserved data.
+3) does not require a prior.
+4) tends to be less computationally intensive.